aaaaaa123456789/gb-debug-information/debuginfo.md

   If the address flag and the banked symbol flag are both set, the symbol represents a banked address, and this field contains the bank for that address.
-  If the address flag is set, but the banked symbol flag is cleared, the symbol represents an unbanked address; in that case, this field is meaningless and MUST be set to zero.
+  If the address flag is set, but the banked symbol flag is cleared, the symbol represents an unbanked address; in that case, this field SHOULD be set to zero.
-  (Zero is used instead of the [invalid value][def-invalid] to maximize compatibility with implementations that treat all addresses as banked.)
   If the address flag is cleared, the symbol represents a 4-byte integer; in that case, this field contains the upper 16 bits of that integer.
 * **Section**: index into the linked [section table block][sect4.8] indicating the section that the symbol belongs to.